krishmohile-max/Data-Projects-/README.md

 5.Revenue distribution is skewed toward a few territories, indicating expansion opportunities.

-6.Lower discount bucket like 2% to 5% put little to no imact on sales.
+6.Lower discount bucket like 2% to 5% put little to no impact on sales.

 ## VI Business Recommendations